Information for businesses on the ban on single-use plastic shopping bags which took effect in New Zealand on 1 July 2019.

 From 1 July 2019, when the regulations come into force, we will:

-- provide an online form via the Ministry’s website which consumers, retailers and suppliers can use to notify the Ministry of non-compliance by retailers
+- provide an online form available via the Ministry’s website which consumers, retailers and suppliers can use to notify the Ministry of non-compliance by retailers

 - respond to complaints received through the online process about the supply of banned plastic bags, and follow these up directly with the retailer involved.